-Your gas furnace system is complicated, and many times requires an experienced technician to repair.
+Your gas furnace system is complicated, and many times requires an experienced technician to repair it.
 The majority of gas furnace repair problems originate from mechanical problems due to lack of maintenance.
-No matter if there’s an issue with power outage, malfunctioning system parts or problems with the filters, our expert furnace technicians at Fischer Heating can fix almost any gas furnace problem.
+No matter if there’s an issue with a power outage, malfunctioning system parts, or problems with the filters, our expert furnace technicians at Fischer Heating can fix almost any gas furnace problem.
 They come prepared to your home fully equipped and ready to troubleshoot and fix any gas furnace heating repairs.

 Gas furnaces and heaters have shutoff valves to protect against gas leaks, in order to allow the gas to be turned off.
 If you smell gas in your home or garage, don’t try to shut off the gas leading to the furnace and don’t turn any lights on or off.
 Immediately leave the house with the door open, and call the gas company right away to report a leak.
 Wait until the gas leak is fixed, before you re-enter your home.